marrero-solis/lilliana/README.md

 # My Personal Site

 This simple website was created using a template from w3schools that can be found at https://www.w3schools.com/w3css/tryw3css_templates_fifty.htm#work .
-Formating is written in html, and the styling is done with w3css.
+\n Formating is written in html, and the styling is done with w3css.